Mike Bloomberg has withdrawn his candidacy.

 - Through his U.S.-Africa Business Forum, he has been a proponent of expanding trade and investment ties with African countries.
 Bloomberg Philanthropies also organizes a broader global business forum to bring together government and business leaders to promote trade.

-Bloomberg has not issued policy proposals regarding Venezuela, where the Trump administration has backed opposition leader Juan Guaido amid a worsening humanitarian crisis.
+Bloomberg calls for supporting a transition of power in Venezuela, where the Trump administration has backed opposition leader Juan Guaido amid a worsening humanitarian crisis.

 - Bloomberg has cited Venezuela’s economic collapse as a cautionary tale about socialism in his criticisms of the economic policy proposals of fellow Democratic candidates Bernie Sanders and Elizabeth Warren.